 A major survey by the mental health charity Mind has revealed that workplace wellbeing support is worse in the public sector than in the private sector.
 The charity surveyed over 12,000 employees across the public and private sectors and found a higher prevalence of mental health problems in the public sector, as well as a lack of support available when people do speak up.

 The UK public sector employs over 5.4 million people, almost 3 million of whom are employed by central Government alone.
 Mind’s survey found that public sector workers were over a third more likely to say their mental health was poor than their peers in the private sector (15 per cent versus 9 per cent), and far more likely to say they have felt anxious at work on several occasions over the last month (53 per cent compared to 43 per cent).

 The impact on the sector is significant.
 Public sector survey respondents said that, on average, they had taken nearly three days off sick in the last year because of their mental health, compared to just under one day on average for workers in the private sector.
-Almost half (48 per cent) of public sector workers have had time off because of their mental health, compared with less than a third (32 per cent) of the private sector workforce.
+Almost half (48 per cent) of public sector workers who had experienced mental ill health at their current organisation have had time off because of their mental health, compared with less than a third (32 per cent) of the private sector workforce*.